-Sung in Italian with English supertitles, spoken narration in English
+Sung in Italian with English closed captioning, spoken narration in English

-In a special concert adaptation, the tragic tale of Tosca takes on a completely new dimension.
-Seen through the eyes of an omniscient narrator, this innovative version of Puccini’s beloved work bridges opera and storytelling, highlighting major themes from the original.
-Created to address concerns around audience and artist safety, The Drama of Tosca is 90 minutes (with no intermission) and focuses on the three principal characters.
-They are joined by the spoken narrator, full orchestra, and adult chorus.
+In this concert film, capturing a live performance from May 2021, the tragic tale of Floria Tosca takes on a completely new dimension.
+Seen through the eyes of an omniscient narrator and focusing on the three main characters, this innovative version of Puccini’s beloved work bridges opera and storytelling, highlighting major themes from the original.

 Leadership support for The Drama of Tosca has been provided by Judy and Peter Leone.